abhinayp/products-monorepo/README.md

 But user has to refresh the page to see the updated count of "users added to cart".

-To have real time updates for an open tab, eebsockets service listens to same topic `cart` and to event `update_metrics` and publishes event with user count to browser that has that product displaying.
+To have real time updates for an open tab, websockets service listens to same topic `cart` and to event `update_metrics` and publishes event with user count to browser that has that product displaying.

 ## Coming Soon